False confession: Juan Rivera (1992)

 Juan Rivera, from Waukegan, Illinois, was wrongfully convicted of the 1992 rape and murder of 11-year-old Holly Staker.
 Although his DNA was excluded from that tested in the rape kit, and the report from the electronic ankle monitor he was wearing at the time (while awaiting trial for a non-violent burglary) established that he was not in the vicinity of the murder, he confessed to the crimes.
 Rivera had been interrogated for several days by police using the Reid technique.
 His conviction was overturned in 2011, and the appellate court took the unusual step of barring prosecutors from retrying him.

 Rivera filed a lawsuit against a number of parties, including John E. Reid & Associates, who developed the Reid technique.
 Reid contended that Rivera's false confession was the result of the Reid technique being used incorrectly.
 Rivera was taken to Reid headquarters in Chicago twice during his interrogation for polygraph tests.
 These were inconclusive, but a Reid employee, Michael Masokas, told Rivera that he failed.
-The case was settled out of court with John E. Reid & Associates paying $2 million.
+The case was settled out of court with Reid & Associates paying $2 million.